liuyehcf/BlogSource/_posts/Cpp-Trivial.md

 main.gcda  # after running the program
 ```

----

-When compiling the same file using CMake, it produces coverage files like:
+**When compiling the same file using CMake, it produces coverage files like:**

 * Note the difference: the filenames now include `.cpp` as part of the name, like `main.cpp.gcda`.
 * This is conflict with the way gcov works.